 Is the Lake Louise Shuttle Accessible?

-The Lake Louise Shuttle has limited accessibility, and it’s advised that handicapped visitors try and get parking at Lake Lakeshore.
+The Lake Louise Shuttle has limited accessibility, and it’s advised that those with a blue accessibility tag visitors try to get parking at Lake Lakeshore.
 There are multiple handicapped spaces available for those with a disabled permit.
+Parking at Lake Louise costs $8 for those with a handicap placard.

 Does the Lake Louise Shuttle Run in the Winter?